Jo-IE/react-graphql-petshop/README.md

 - Currently, the application does not support user authentication to save shopping cart information to the database.
 - A feature for canceling an order could also be added.
 - Protecting routes such as `/checkout` and `/confirmation` so that a user only sees them when they have placed a valid order.
-- Adding a payment method such as paypal, ect.
+- Adding a payment method such as paypal, etc.
 - Using more extensive user input validation especially on the backend with a library such as express-validator.
-- Adding more unit tests for the frontend to test each component because as it stands, the tests are mostly for the error components.
+- Adding more unit tests for the frontend to test each component because as it stands, the frontend tests are mostly for the error components.